cbrownstein-lambda/lambda-kb-articles/windows-freezing-hanging.md

 To use the DISM tool to fix problems with the filesystem or system files:

-1. Click the Windows start button.
-1. Type `cmd` and open the Command Prompt application.
+1. Press "win+r" and in the run window type "cmd" and press ctrl+shift+enter
-1. In the Command Prompt window, run the command:
+1. In the elevated Command Prompt window, run the command:
    `DISM.exe /Online /Cleanup-Image /RestoreHealth`.
 This command performs cleanup and recovery operations on the system files.
 For more information, see Microsoft's documentation on [repairing a Windows image](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/repair-a-windows-image?view=windows-10).